-Why conference branding is important
+Why conference themes are important

 All too often, conference organizers play it too safe with branding.
 In an effort to protect their business, they go with a generic theme that doesn’t fit.
 But branding is how you can differentiate your conference from all the other business events professionals can choose from.

 Ask yourself: What do you want people to think and feel when they arrive your conference?
 Do you have a brand promise that’s clear to everyone in your organization?
 How can you convey that to attendees?